Michelin Star Restaurants in San Sebastian

 2. The highest concentration of Michelin stars in Europe

-A total of 19 in such a small city makes San Sebastian the place with the highest concentration of Michelin stars per square kilometre in Europe.
+Despite that, a total of 16 in such a small city makes San Sebastian one of the places with the highest concentration of Michelin stars per square kilometre in Europe.

 In fact, Kyoto (Japan) is the only place in the world that has a higher concentration of Michelin stars than Donostia.